rawsrc/PhpEcho/README.md

 </body>
 </html>
 ```
-Note the different way of extracting the data from `$this` (array notation vs function notation)
+Note also the different ways of extracting the data from `$this` (array notation vs function notation)

 Then, we prepare the body of the page `LoginForm.php` :
 ```php